macabees/nnn/README.md

 (Runs the application in the isolation of the container [no external access to the local filesystem])

-`$ docker run -it --rm -v $(pwd):/home/root --name nnn macabees/nnn` (Note: this command grants access to the current directory on your local filesystem to the 'mc' application running in the container)
+`$ docker run -it --rm -v $(pwd):/home/root --name nnn macabees/nnn` (Note: this command grants access to the current directory on your local filesystem to the 'nnn' application running in the container)

 ## Help
 `$ docker run -it --rm macabees/nnn --help`